Field Sales territory planning, mapping and optimisation plus sales rep visit schedules for a leading outdoor-wear manufacturer

 Additionally each sales rep also had widely differing product specialisms and key account customer relationships, not necessarily all falling neatly into a unique sales territory.

-Step 2 – Sales territory re-design and optimise
+Step 2 – Field sales territory planning, re-design and optimise

 After the initial assessment Tech4T created several new sales territory structures for consideration and selection by SealSkinz, each designed on slightly differing scenarios but geared toward reducing sales rep drive times whilst still ensuring specialist sales reps were servicing the right customers in the right sales territories and key customer relationships were maintained.